Aaron Donnelly (racing driver)

 Aaron Donnelly (born 1999 or 2000) is an American professional stock car racing driver.
-He currently competes in the zMAX CARS Tour, driving the No. 71 Chevrolet for Hettinger Racing, and the No. 31 for Mike Darne Racing.
+He last competed in the zMAX CARS Tour, driving the No. 71 Chevrolet for Hettinger Racing, and the No. 31 for Mike Darne Racing.

 Donnelly has also competed in the Virginia Late Model Triple Crown Series, the I-95 Showdown Series, and the NASCAR Weekly Series.

 Motorsports results

 CARS Late Model Stock Car Tour

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)